- Must visit

 Discover the best of Oslo — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Oslo trip today.

-Oslo’s main boulevard linking Central Station to the Royal Palace, lined with major institutions, shops, and constant city life.
+Oslo’s main boulevard linking the station to the palace, lined with shops, institutions, and key city landmarks.

 Service is usually included.
-Tipping is not expected, but rounding up or leaving 5-10% for great restaurant service is appreciated.
+Round up or leave 5-10% for great restaurant service.
 Taxis can be rounded up.
+Tipping in cafes is optional and uncommon.

 Official public transport app

-Oslo Central Station, Oslo -> Jernbanetorget, Oslo
+Oslo Central Station -> Jernbanetorget, Oslo

 Find answers to the most common questions about traveling from Bergen to Oslo by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Oslo, this guide helps you travel smarter and with confidence.